MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-upgrade.md

 1. Locate a driver package that you want to add to the library.
-2. In the library share that is located on the library server that is associated with the group where you want to deploy the physical computers, create a folder to store the drivers, and then copy the driver package to the folder.
+2. In the library share that is located on the library server associated with the group where you want to deploy the physical computers, create a folder to store the drivers, and then copy the driver package to the folder.
 3. We strongly recommend that you create a separate folder for each driver package, and that you do not mix resources in the driver folders.
 If you include other library resources such as .iso images, .vhd files or scripts with an .inf file name extension in the same folder, the VMM library server will not discover those resources.
 Also, when you delete an .inf driver package from the library, VMM deletes the entire folder where the driver .inf file resides.
 4. In the VMM console, open the Library workspace.
 In the **Library** > **Library Servers**, expand the library server where the share is located, right-click the share, and then click **Refresh**.
 After the library refreshes, the folder that you created to store the drivers appears.
 5. Now assign tags if required.
 In **Library**, expand the folder that you created to store the drivers in the previous procedure, and then click the folder that contains the driver package.